Rosy Veincap Facts

 Nevertheless, its dimensions do bear noting, at least.
 The stem typically develops between 0.6 – 1.2 in (1.5 – 3 cm) in height.
 That same part of the structure generally attains a width of 0.16 – 0.24 in (0.4 – 0.6 cm) in thickness.
 It’s also usually thicker closer to the base.

-The cap of the beautiful product of Nature also achieves respecable dimensions.
+The cap of the beautiful product of Nature also achieves respectable dimensions.
 This portion begins formation with a somewhat convex shape.
 As the individual ages, though, this generally flattens out.
 It attains an average diameter ranging from 0.8 – 2.4 in (2 – 6 cm).

-This same structure of the Rosy Veincap display yet another appealing characteristic, too.
+This same structure of the Rosy Veincap displays yet another appealing characteristic, too.
 These most commonly roll inward, creating an intriguing pattern.
 The surface of that cap further tends to develop a network of lightly colored structures called ridges or veins.

 It also possesses a texture best described as gelatinous.
 Its internal flesh develops as relatively firm, though rubbery, as well as light pink in color.
 The exterior color varies depending on lighting conditions, but usually ranges from red to pink to a salmon-orange.